khaled-11/Messenger-Sample/README.md

 Go go [Glitch website](https://glitch.com/), and create a new project.
 Click "import from GitHub" and enter the repository link.
 If you forked the Repo, enter your link ```https://github.com/your-user-name/Messenger-Sample.git```.
 If not, enter the link for source code repository ```https://github.com/khaled-11/Messenger-Sample.git```.

+## Update .env file:

 Now, whether you downloaded or cloned the Repo, go to the main folder "messenger-sample", and rename the file .sample.env to .env .
 Open the new .env file in any editor, and let's complete the required data.

-### Update .env file:

 In the .env file, you need to add APP_ID, APP_SECRET, PAGE_ID, PAGE_ACCESS_TOKEN, VERIFY_TOKEN, WIT_KEY, and URL.
 For the VERIFY_TOKEN, you can enter any random string which will be used to verify the callback url.
 For the URL, enter the url from the local tunnel provider.
 If you use ngrok, run the command ```ngrok http 3370``` and copy the provided ```https://``` link.
 Then complete the remaining data from the Facebook Developer & Wit.ai accounts.